 Every aspect of modern society – food, housing, education, health, the economy, government – runs on energy.
-In 2016, Londoners and London’s employers spent over $1.4 billion on energy.
+In 2017, Londoners and London’s employers spent almost $1.5 billion on energy.
 Almost 90 percent of this money leaves London.
 Through conservation, efficiency, and more local energy production, we can keep more of that money here in London.

 As seen from above, most of our energy needs are being met by fossil fuels – finite resources that contribute to greenhouse gas emissions as well as air pollution.
 In Ontario, most of our electricity is made from emissions-free sources such as nuclear power and hydro-electricity.
 Ontario’s phase out of coal-fired power plants in 2014 have helped reduce greenhouse gas emissions and air pollution.